 Stanford Medicine

-Video Games for Health
+Video Games for Health Hybrid

 Embark on a comprehensive program at the forefront of the intersection between medical science and video game design.
 Throughout this program, you'll delve into essential medical subjects, including cardiovascular physiology, neurophysiology, and mental health.